Raed-Hamed/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-Raed Hamed is a PhD researcher within the Water & Climate Risk group at the Institute for Environmental Studies (IVM).
-His work focuses on developing storylines that will investigate the impacts of current and future climate variability on staple crop production in key hotspot regions around the world.
-This will be done using a combination of machine learning and system dynamics modeling.
-The research is embedded in the RECEIPT project, an EU-funded project on climate risk storylines.

-Raed completed two bachelor’s degrees in Agribusiness and Agricultural Sciences at the American University of Beirut.
-He then obtained his MSc in Climate Studies at Wageningen University with his thesis focused on seasonal streamflow forecasts for South America.

-Before starting at the VU Amsterdam, Raed worked for the consultancy company FutureWater on the EU-funded project IMPREX where he analyzed seasonal forecasting skill of hydrological and crop-related variables for a specific region in the South East of Spain.
-Raed is interested in a holistic understanding of the food production system looking at interactions between the social, economic and physical components in order to support decision-making in an uncertain world.
+I am a PhD researcher within the Water & Climate Risk group of the Institute for Environmental Studies (IVM) at Vrije Universiteit Amsterdam.
+In particular, I do my research part of the [climate extremes](https://climateextremes.eu/) and [hydrological extremes](https://hydrologicalextremes.org/) groups lead by Dim Coumou and Anne Van Loon respectively.
+I study weather and climate extremes and related impacts on the agricultural sector.
+In specific, I apply data-driven approaches to assess the impacts of local and spatially compound hazard events affecting global hotspot producing regions.
+Moreover, I focus on the storyline approach to address low probability, high impact events both under current and future climate change conditions.
+My current research is embedded within [RECEIPT](https://climatestorylines.eu/), an EU-funded project on climate risk storylines.
+Before starting at the VU Amsterdam, I worked for the environmental consultancy company [FutureWater](http://futurewater.eu/).
+My main task focused on the EU-funded project [IMPREX](https://www.imprex.eu/) where I analyzed process-based and data-driven seasonal forecasting skill of hydrological and crop-related variables for a specific region in the South East of Spain.